akamming/esp_domoticz_opentherm_handler/README.md

 - Configure at least MQTT settings if you want to be able to control using Domoticz or Home Assistant (in that case also enable MQTT autodiscovery in Domoticz and/or Home Assistant)
 - or use this link to see the value of the sensors and/or control the device using this UI (in the latter: Hit the "take control button".
 Warning: MQTT commands won't work as long as this webpage is still active, so make sure to reset the take control switch or close the webpage again)

+## Thermostat mode
+As of release 1.0.
+It also includes thermostat mode.
+This only works when MQTT is configured.
+Additionally you need to configure the following settings (http://domesphelper.local):
+### MQTT settings
+- MQTT should be switch on
+- MQTT temperature topic: should be either
+  - the MQTT State topic of your temperature sensor
+  - The IDX of your domoticz device ( it will listen to domoticz/out.
+Note, with many domoticz devices, this makes your this firmware run slow!)
+  - leave empty (it will use the internal dallastemperature sensor connected to the device, so the DS18B20 pin should be configured correctly)

+### Boiler settings:
+- MinBoilerTemp & MaxBOilerTemp: The thermostat will limit the setpoint for the boiler between these 2 values
+- MiminumTemp difference: Heating will only be switched on if the boiler setpoint if this amount above the reference room temperature
+- Frostprotection setpoint: If thermostat switched off, heating will still be on if reference termperature below this point
+- PID parameters: Leave to 30 (KP), 0.03 (KI) and 2.5(KD), unless you know what you are doing.
+Can be used for tweaking the algorithm.
+Is regular PID regulator

+### Weather dependent mode
+- BoilerTempAtPlus20 and BoilerTempAtMinus10: Basic data for the boiler firing line
+- Curvature:  Can curve the boiler firing line (basically meaning the boiler setpoint will go up earlier)
+- Switchheatingoffat: Disable the heating when the outside temp is above this value
+- Refroomcompensation: Can change the boiler setpoint if the reference room temperature is lower than the climate setpoint